-Obermayer has been Mr. Haber’s professional home for most of his career.
+Obermayer has been Steve’s professional home for most of his career.
 He is a partner in the firm’s Litigation Department and the Intellectual Property Litigation Group.

-- State Civil & Federal Courts Committees, Philadelphia Bar Association
+- State Civil & Federal Courts Committees of the Philadelphia Bar Association;

-- Professional Liability Committee of the Civil Litigation Section, Pennsylvania Bar Association
+- Professional Liability Committee of the Civil Litigation Section of the Pennsylvania Bar Association; and

-- Business Torts Litigation & Professional Liability Litigation Committees of the Litigation Section, American Bar Association
+- Business Torts Litigation & Professional Liability Litigation Committees of the American Bar Association.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.